wahlax/ansible-jdk-role/README.md

 # JDK with Ansible

-Role for installting and configuring a JDK.
+Role for installing and configuring a JDK.

 ## Optional Parameters